-We supplement our (historical) administrative data with real-time data on firms' revenue losses and layoffs in order to have a realistic description of the crisis in our simulations.
-Unfortunately, these real-time data cannot be merged with our administrative micro data.
+We supplement our (historical) administrative data with real time data in Firms' revenue losses and layoffs in order to use have realistic description of the crisis in our simulations.
+Unfortunately, these real time data cannot be merged with our administrative micro data.
 Instead, we use these data to measure revenue loss and layoff-rates by sector and incorporate it into the simulations based on the administrative data from the end of 2018.